Architecting a “Remote Execution Platform” with AI-augmented UX workflows - a case study

 Dense, technical product specifications

-A tightly scoped Phase 1 release
+A scoped Phase 1 release with tight deadlines

-Building a “Design Engine”, not just deliverables
+Building a “Design Engine”

-1. Workflow architecture - Modular windows, not endless threads
+Modular windows, not endless threads

 Instead,